US readers in particular should note

-(Whereas the USPS allows collectors 30 days (at least) to obtain copies of cancels, Royal Mail allows late application only when their publicity is late.)
+(Whereas the USPS allows collectors 30 days (at least) to obtain copies of cancels, Royal Mail normally allows later application only when their publicity is late.)

-A subscription to the Royal Mail Postmark Bulletin is a bargain for postmark collectors at only £12.25 p.a. in the UK.
+To be sure of knowing about every new special postmark that is used, readers should buy a subscription to the Royal Mail Postmark Bulletin which is a bargain for postmark collectors at only £12.25 p.a. in the UK.
 Buy your subscription here on Royal Mail's website.

 would like examples of these postmarks and have stamped